-But without enough results coming in, you can’t say anything with confidence about your customers, your employees, your clients, your candidates – whoever you’re getting feedback from.
-So you need a decent response rate.
+But without enough results coming in, you can’t say anything with confidence about your candidates and your employees – whoever you’re getting feedback from.
+So you need a decent feedback response rate.

 To get there, you need to be thinking of optimizing your conversions at two key points: click-through rate of your feedback invitation, and survey completion rate.